How confident are you in your brand’s SEO and content?

 - Publish high-quality content on a stable schedule.
 If you don’t stick to a routine to handle site content updates, you run the risk of lowering your search visibility.
 Without posting new articles or modifying older pages, your content quality may also suffer.

-In 2021, content marketing – and by extension, great content – will continue to grow and change along with the times.
+Content marketing – and by extension, great content – will continue to grow and change along with the times.
 The real strategy is to adapt and learn as fast as possible, even if the current lesson is that slow and steady wins the race.

 More than a decade ago, information age entrepreneur Seth Godin famously said that “content marketing is the only marketing left.”
 The quote rings true to this day.